 The test which should be applied in relation to a potential case of perceived bias is:

-“whether the ascertained relevant circumstances would lead a fair-minded and informed observer to conclude that there is a real possibility that the decision-maker was biased.”
+“whether the ascertained relevant circumstances would lead a fair-minded and informed observer to conclude that there is a real possibility that the decision-maker was biased”.

 Judgment delivered by His Honour Deemster Kerruish on 12 February 2007.